 Configuring services in a Red Hat cluster

-Configuring a service for a high-availability cluster differs from setting up a standalone service.
-For example, the service needs access to a configuration file, which has to be the same on all nodes where you want to run the service.
+Configuring an Apache Web service for a high-availability cluster differs from setting up a standalone service.
+For example, the service needs access to a configuration file, which has to be the same on all nodes where you want to run it.
 Put it on shared storage or synchronize it with a program like rsync.

 Red Hat provides numerous scripts to configure services in an RHEL cluster.
 These scripts are in the directory /usr/share/cluster.
 Services that have a cluster script are available as resources in the Web-based management interface.
 For everything that's not available by default, use the script /usr/share/cluster/script.sh.
 You can modify this generic script to run any service you want in the cluster.

 To create a service for Apache Web Server in the cluster, add the resources for the individual parts of the service: the IP address, the shared file system and the cluster service.
 Once created, put the resources together in the service and start running it in the cluster.
 To create an ext4 file system with the label "ApacheFS" on the shared storage device, accessible by all nodes, follow the six steps below.

 1. Open the Web-based cluster management interface (https://your.management.service:8043), select Resources and click Add.
 From the Resource Type dropdown list, select IP Address.
 You'll use this resource to add a unique IP address to the cluster, so you must make sure nothing else in the network is using the IP address.
 Once this is completed, enter the IP address in the properties window and the number of bits to use in the network mask, and click Submit to write it to the cluster.

 2. From the Web management interface, click Resources -> Add.
 From the Resource Type dropdown list, select Filesystem.